appcircleio/appcircle-docusaurus/docs/infrastructure/android-build-infrastructure.md

 :::

+### Java Version

+Build agents have Java 8, 11, and 17 installed.
+Java 11 is set as the default version.
+If you want to use a different Java version. please follow [this document](../integrations/working-with-custom-scripts/custom-script-samples.md#changing-java-version)

 ### Emulator

 Build agents have Pixel_3a Android 9.0 emulator pre-installed.
 You may add or remove other emulators by using `sdkmanager`.